MultiTonic/thinking-dataset/docs/10_NOTES.md

 #### Phase 1: Setup and Configuration
 - **Project Initialization**: Created and configured the `ThinkingDatasetProject` directory.
-- **Dependencies Installed**: Installed Semantic Kernel and Ollama connector, various Python packages for development and data handling.
+- **Dependencies Installed**: Installed Semantic Kernel and various Python packages for development and data handling.
 - **README**: Created and finalized the README.md to outline project goals, objectives, and setup instructions.

 #### Phase 2: Data Pipeline Development